gold-isolation/unraid-setup-guides/unraid.md

 - Enable hardware virtualization-specific features (including IOMMU), if applicable

-- You can find more details on BIOS configuration in the [Advanced BIOS configuration guide](https://docs.unraid.net/go/advanced-bios-config/)
+- More details on BIOS configuration in the [Advanced BIOS configuration guide](https://docs.unraid.net/go/advanced-bios-config/)

 - Save your BIOS configuration changes and exit to boot Unraid OS

-Boot Unraid (Select Unraid OS not GUI)
+Boot Unraid *(Select Unraid OS not GUI)*

-Once installed it will show IPv4 address
+Once installed it will show local IPv4 address

-Using another computer type this address into your browser to go to the Web GUI
+Using another computer *(on the same network)* type this IP address into your browser to go to the Unraid Web GUI

 Setup a strong password for root user